Procedural rhetoric: In other settings

 Elements of procedural rhetoric can also be found outside of video games.
 For example, Bogost references bureaucratic processes that involve computers, such as banking.
 In banking, the actions available to account holders are limited and directed by the procedures built into the banking system such as interest, fees, credit, and money transfers.
 These factors incentivise account holders to take a variety of specific actions, such as spending to improve credit, saving to accrue interest, and more.

 Alec Slade Baker of San Diego State University argues that procedural rhetoric be used to study capitalist systems as well.
 In his masters dissertation, Civilization and Its Contents: Procedural Rhetoric, Nationalism, and Civilization V, he examines the rhetorical arguments created by customer service return policies at a variety of commercial businesses.
-According to him, forgiving return policies, Nordstrom's communicate to customers a willingness to help and accommodate.
+According to him, Nordstrom's forgiving return policies communicate to customers a willingness to help and accommodate.
 On the other hand, strict return policies such as that of Dollar Tree reflect a hostile distrust of the customer that impacts the way they interact with those businesses.

-Lucille A. Jewel of the University of Tennessee College of Law theorizes uses for procedural rhetoric in the courtroom setting in her scholarly article, The Bramble Bush of Forking Paths: Digital Narrative.
+Lucille A. Jewel of the University of Tennessee College of Law theorizes uses for procedural rhetoric in the courtroom setting in her scholarly article The Bramble Bush of Forking Paths: Digital Narrative.
 According to her, games or other interactive media could be used in the future to help explain complex legal concepts to juries, taking over the role that videos or other supplemental media now hold.
 This is because interactive media that uses procedural rhetoric can better illustrate the complexities of law on a case-by-case basis than static media.

 Critical discourse

 Along with the development of procedural rhetoric in the greater digital rhetoric discourse, several counter-arguments critiquing the theory have been made as well.
-For example, Mike Treanor and Michael Mateas of the University of California, Santa Cruz critiqued the concept of procedural rhetoric in their conference paper, Newsgames: Procedural Rhetoric meets Political Cartoons, claiming that the concept gave too much credit to game creators who often didn't take the rhetoric supported by their systems into account during game design.
-For example, the 2004 flash game Madrid by Gonzalo Frasca, created as a procedural rhetoric device discussing the 2004 Madrid train bombings, features a gameplay system that promotes frenetic, consistent, stressful action which is in direct opposition to the goal of creating empathy between the players and the people who were harmed.
+For example, Mike Treanor and Michael Mateas of the University of California, Santa Cruz, critiqued the concept of procedural rhetoric in their conference paper Newsgames: Procedural Rhetoric meets Political Cartoons, claiming that the concept gave too much credit to game creators who often didn't take the rhetoric supported by their systems into account during game design.
+For example, the 2004 flash game Madrid, by Gonzalo Frasca, created as a procedural rhetoric device discussing the 2004 Madrid train bombings, features a gameplay system that promotes frenetic, consistent, stressful action which is in direct opposition to the goal of creating empathy between the players and the people who were harmed.

-Another major critique of procedural rhetoric is expressed by Miguel Sicart of the IT University of Copenhagen in his journal article, Against Procedurality.
+Another major critique of procedural rhetoric is expressed by Miguel Sicart of the IT University of Copenhagen in his journal article Against Procedurality.
 Sicart disagrees with procedural rhetoric because of how it focuses completely on the creator's engineered experiences and systems, while ignoring the ability of the player to interact and change procedural systems in unforeseen ways.
 Specifically, he claims that the unique interests and goals of each player have the power to radically change the play experience, regardless of the author's intent.